SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesObjectsAndStructs.rst

     }

 Classes and structs can both define *properties*.
-Properties are simply variables that are bundled up and stored as part of the class or struct.
+Properties are simply named values that are bundled up and stored as part of the class or struct.
-The example above defines a new struct called ``Size`` with properties called ``width`` and ``height``.
+The example above defines a new struct called ``Size`` with variable properties called ``width`` and ``height``.
 These properties are inferred to be of type ``Double`` by setting them to an initial floating-point value of ``0.0``.
 It also defines a new class called ``Rectangle``,